Characterizing stochastic cell cycle dynamics in exponential growth: Results

 \subsection{Stochastic model}

 An important complication of a more realistic model for cell cycle dynamics is stochasticity (\textit{i.e.}~randomness) in the lifetime of the states of the cell cycle.
-We will represent this stochasticity by dividing the cell cycle into $m$ discrete states through which the cell must transition sequentially.
+We will incorporate this stochasticity by dividing the cell cycle into $m$ discrete states through which the cell must transition sequentially.
 This model is shown schematically in Fig.~\ref{fig:chmemodel}.
-The lifetime of each state $\tau_{\delta j}$ will be described by an arbitrary lifetime PDF for the $j$th state $\tau_{\delta j} \sim p_{\delta j}(\cdot)$.
+The lifetime of each state $\tau_{\delta j}$ will be described by an arbitrary lifetime PDF, $p_{\delta j}(\cdot)$, for the $j$th state.
+It is important to note that this sequential-state stochastic model is not general enough to be an accurate representation of the bacterial cell cycle; however, it is sufficient to explore a number of interesting stochasticity-related phenomena and is exactly solvable.